-Ideally, the same person should be helping the person with COVID-19.
+Ideally, the same person should be helping you.
 This person must be in good health: he or she must not have a chronic condition, such as diabetes, or be undergoing cancer treatment or taking many medications.

-When caring for the sick person, you must wear a mask.
+When someone else is in the same room as you, you must wear a mask.

-Before helping the person, you must:
+Before helping you, the person must:

-- Wash your hands
+- Wash his or her hands.

-- Wear a mask
+- Wear a mask.

-- Wear disposable gloves
+- Wear disposable gloves.

-After helping the person, you must:
+After helping you, the person must:

-- Take off your gloves and throw them out in a closed garbage bin, away from children's reach - Wash your hands - Remove your mask and throw it out in a closed garbage bin, away from children's reach - Wash your hands again
+- Take off the gloves and throw them out in a closed garbage bin, away from children's reach - Wash his or her hands - Remove the mask and throw it out in a closed garbage bin, away from children's reach - Wash his or her hands again